cchatterj0/AdaptiveMLAlgorithms/README.md

 # AdaptiveMLAlgorithms

-The repository is organized with Python notebook codes from each chapter starting with chapter 2.
+The repository is organized with Python notebook codes from each chapter starting with Chapter 1.
 The files in each directory are: